jochym/hecss/README.md

 ## Install

 The HECSS package is avaliable on pypi and conda.
-Installation is simple just run:
+Installation is simple, but requires a number of other packages to be installed as well.
+Both package menagers handle these dependencies automatically.
+It just run:
 ```
 pip install hecss
 ```